 Radiologists always look for any unusual thing on a mammogram, just the same way they check for tumors and dense breast tissue.

-Other abnormalities that may find are:
+Other abnormalities that may be found are:

 Cysts: These are fluid-filled sacs small in size.
 Mostly, they are simple cysts with a thin wall and are not cancerous.
 When found to be a simple cyst, further tests are done to confirm that it is not cancerous.